chkware/chkware.github.io/docs/setup.md

 ### Platform support

-For now this tool is developed and tested on **macOS** only.
-We are working hard to make it available on Linux platform.
+This tool is tested to run on **Linux**, **Windows**, and **macOS** platform.

+There is no native binary dependency, therefore it is expected on all the platform where supported Python version works.
+Please create an issue, if you need additional platform support.

 ---

 ### Stability

-Current stability for this tool is _Pre - Alpha_
+Current stability for this tool is _Alpha_.